Integrate WordPress

 Prerequisites

-• XML-RPC – The integration requires WordPress XML-RPC to be accessible in order to authenticate.
-Please ensure this is accessible prior to connecting the integration and your WordPress administrator confirms its capability to be used.
-Your IT team may also need to place the CMP publishing IP address on the allow list and ensure it can be used through your network configuration, caching and so on.
-If this is the case please ask your CMP representative for the IP address to use.
-You may also use the CMP User Agent of Welcome NodeJS XML-RPC Client as an extra security measure.
+XML-RPC – The integration requires WordPress XML-RPC to be accessible and authenticated.
+Ensure this is accessible before connecting the integration, and your WordPress administrator confirms you can use it.
+Your IT team may also need to place the CMP publishing IP address on the allow list and ensure you can use it through your network configuration, caching, and so on.
+If so, ask your CMP representative for the IP address.
+You may also use the CMP User Agent of

-• WordPress Authentication URL – the URL of your website, the login page a user accesses to log in and the URL for an integration can be personalized within your own WordPress setup, meaning they are not always the same.
-Please confirm the URL to be used for the integration to authenticate with xml-rpc with your WordPress administrator.
+as an extra security measure. - WordPress Authentication URL – The URL of your website, the login page a user accesses to log in, and the URL for integration can be personalized within your own WordPress setup, meaning they are not always the same.
+Confirm the URL for the integration to authenticate with xml-rpc with your WordPress administrator.

-• Post Types & Taxonomy – CMP is configured to communicate with WordPress standard post types and taxonomies only.
+- Post Types & Taxonomy – CMP is configured to communicate with WordPress standard post types and taxonomies only.
 If you are using custom post types or taxonomies you will need to configure WordPress to accept standard types and convert where necessary.

 Connect WordPress to the CMP

-1. Go to your avatar > Integrations > Website, CMS & Feeds.
+- Go to your avatar > Integrations > Website, CMS & Feeds.

-2. Select Add > WordPress.
+- Select Add > WordPress.

-3. Fill out the form with the necessary information, including the title of your website and public URL.
+- Fill out the form with the necessary information, including the title of your website and public URL.

-Install the CMP WordPress plug-In
+Install the CMP WordPress plug-in

 Installing the CMP plug-in lets you display content analytics reporting.

-Installation is similar to any other WordPress plugin installation.
-You can upload the plugin to your plugin directory (generally wp-content/plugins) or install through WordPress’ built-in web based installer.
-The plugin does not have any visible interface like option panel or such.
-If you have issues installing or using the plugin, contact support@optimizely.com.
+) or install it through WordPress' built-in web-based installer.
+The plug-in does not have any visible interface like an option panel or such.
+If you have issues installing or using the plug-in, contact support@optimizely.com.

-After you integrate the CMP with your WordPress site (under CMS Accounts), and you receive licensed content from CMP, update PHP files (which should be done by a web developer).
+After you integrate the CMP with your WordPress site (under CMS Accounts) and you receive licensed content from CMP, update PHP files (which should be done by a web developer).

 Field mappings (author and custom data)